foundersandcoders/our-site-v1-DEFUNCT/_harp/academy/_apply.md

 # Applications

-We are now taking applications for the course starting on September 14th, based at our Bethnal Green campus.
+We are now taking applications for the course starting on January 11th, based at our Bethnal Green campus.

 ## The application process